Reflex receiver

 Reflex receiver from the 1914 Schloemilch and Von Bronk patent.
 The single triode vacuum tube amplifies the radio signal, then also amplifies the audio modulation signal extracted from it by the detector.

 A reflex radio receiver, occasionally called a reflectional receiver, is a radio receiver design in which the same amplifier is used to amplify the high-frequency radio signal (RF) and low-frequency audio (sound) signal (AF).
-It was first invented in 1914 by German scientists Wilhelm Schloemilch and Otto von Bronk, and rediscovered and extended to multiple tubes in 1917 by Marius Latour and William H. Priess.
-The radio signal from the antenna and tuned circuit passes through an amplifier, is demodulated in a detector which extracts the audio signal from the radio carrier, and the resulting audio signal passes again through the same amplifier for audio amplification before being applied to the earphone or loudspeaker.
-The reason for using the amplifier for "double duty" was to reduce the number of active devices, vacuum tubes or transistors, required in the circuit, to reduce the cost.
-The economical reflex circuit was used in inexpensive vacuum tube radios in the 1920s, and was revived again in simple portable tube radios in the 1930s.
+It was first disclosed in 1914 by German scientists Wilhelm Schloemilch and Otto von Bronk, and rediscovered and extended to multiple tubes in 1917 by Marius Latour and William H. Priess.
+In a reflex receiver, the radio signal is amplified, demodulated to recover the audio, and the audio signal is then routed back through the same active device before being applied to the earphone, loudspeaker, or more amplification.
+This structure reduces the number of active devices in the circuit.

+Reflex receivers were popular in the 1920s because the high cost of vacuum tubes made reducing tube count attractive.
+As tube prices fell, receivers using more tubes became common.
+The technique was revisited in the 1930s when newer, smaller pentode tubes made compact receiver designs practical, and size became a primary consideration rather than tube cost alone.